Unscrambling The Nutrition Science On Eggs

 The renaissance around cholesterol is not lost on guideline committees, many of which are softening their stance.

-In 2013 the American College of Cardiology and American Heart Association rattled the medical community by releasing new cholesterol guidelines that abandoned the long-standing goal of keeping our "bad cholesterol" — our LDLs – under 100.
+In 2013 the American College of Cardiology and American Heart Association rattled the medical community by releasing new cholesterol guidelines that abandoned the long-standing goal of keeping our "bad cholesterol" — our LDLs — under 100.
 The guideline authors based their decision on the lack of randomized-controlled trials supporting a specific target.
 Too many LDLs tumbling through our bloodstream are no doubt bad, they acknowledge, but dangerous levels in one person might be tolerable in someone else.
-Also, chasing a specific target through over-treatment could subject patients to drug side effects, which need to be considered.
+Also, chasing a specific target through overtreatment could subject patients to drug side effects, which need to be considered.

-The 2015 Dietary Guidelines for Americans – co-developed by the U.S. Department of Agriculture and U.S. Department of Health and Human Services – also broke with tradition.
-General clinical dogma had previously held that total cholesterol should be capped at 300 milligrams per day in healthy people, roughly the amount found in one-and-a-half average-sized chicken eggs.
+The 2015 Dietary Guidelines for Americans — co-developed by the U.S. Department of Agriculture and U.S. Department of Health and Human Services — also broke with tradition.
+General clinical dogma had previously held that total cholesterol should be capped at 300 milligrams per day in healthy people, roughly the amount found in 1 1/2 average-sized chicken eggs.
 Yet the new guidelines don't include a specific numerical goal.
 As the authors wrote, "available evidence shows no appreciable relationship between consumption of dietary cholesterol and [blood] cholesterol ...
 Cholesterol is not a nutrient of concern for overconsumption."

 But some nutrition scientists worry that this softened official line on cholesterol sends the wrong message.